nilshelmig/elm-bare-generator/README.md

 </details>

 ## Credits
-This project was inspired from [miniBills generator](https://github.com/miniBill/elm-bare-generator). miniBill also created the [elm-bare](https://github.com/miniBill/elm-bare) package for writing BARE message codecs.
+This project was inspired by [miniBills generator](https://github.com/miniBill/elm-bare-generator). miniBill also created the [elm-bare](https://github.com/miniBill/elm-bare) package for writing BARE message codecs.

-Thanks to [DrewDevault](https://drewdevault.com/) for creating the [BARE](https://baremessages.org/) definition.
+Thanks to [DrewDevault](https://drewdevault.com/) for creating the [BARE](https://baremessages.org/) specification.